PyryL/ot-harjoitustyo/README.md

 Style tests can be run with `poetry run invoke lint`

-Branch coverage report can be generated with `poetry run invoke coverage-report`
+Branch coverage report can be generated with `poetry run invoke coverage-report` after which the report can be seen by opening `htmlcov/index.html`

 ## Docs